 What Are NFC Tags?

-Near-field communication technology allows two devices to communicate wirelessly.
+Near-field communication (NFC) technology allows two devices to communicate wirelessly.
 The technology can be embedded in a small tag to facilitate data transfer between nearby mobile phones, laptops, tablets, and other electronics.
 NFC tags are often compared to RFID, but the two are different.

 What is RIFD?